klassijs/klassi-js/README.md

---pageObjects <path>                path to page objects. defaults to ./page-objects --sharedObjects <paths>             path to shared objects - repeatable. defaults to ./shared-objects --reports <path>                    output path to save reports. defaults to ./reports --env <path>                        name of environment to run the framework/test in. default to dev --reportName <optional>             name of what the report would be called i.e. 'Automated Test'
+--pageObjects <path>                path to page objects. defaults to ./page-objects --sharedObjects <paths>             path to shared objects - repeatable. defaults to ./shared-objects --reports <path>                    output path to save reports. defaults to ./reports --disableReport                     disables the test report from opening after test completion --email                             sends email reports to stakeholders --env <path>                        name of environment to run the framework/test in. default to dev --reportName <optional>             name of what the report would be called i.e. 'Automated Test' --baselineImageUpdate               automatically update the baseline image after a failed comparison. defaults to false --browserOpen                       this leaves the browser open after the session completes, useful when debugging test. defaults to false
+--dlink                             the switch for projects with their test suite, within a Test folder of the repo --dryRun                            the effect is that Cucumber will still do all the aggregation work of looking at your feature files, loading your support code etc but without actually executing the tests
+--useProxy                          this is in-case you need to use the proxy server while testing --skipTag <@tagName>                provide a tag and all tests marked with it will be skipped automatically.

 ```
 ## Options Usage